wooilahn/Graduate-Projects/README.md

 # CS473_BFFT
 - A web application for gathering people to order delivery food together.
-- We Support 3 features.
+- We Support below features.
-  - Login & Sign-up
+  - Log-in & Sign-up
-  - View & Add Posting for finding people who order delivery food together.
+  - Viewing & Adding Posting for finding people who order delivery food together.
-  - Chat with others in one group(posting)
+  - Chatting with members in one group(posting) for helping interaction between them virtually.
-  - Review others after a meal to find and filter trolls.
+  - Reviewing other members after a meal for finding and filtering trolls later.
 ------------------------------------------
 ## Team members
 - 20150263 KyungGeun Roh